bennaux/osmosis-aster-plugin/src/main/assembly/README.txt

     tagName:    The tag name where the elevation will be stored.
                 Defaults to "elevation".

+    logLevel:   You can specify the plugin's log level via providing a java Logger level (ALL, FINEST, FINER, FINE, CONFIG, INFO, WARNING, SEVERE, OFF).
+                It defaults to null, so that if you do not use it, OSMOSIS' settings will be used.

 3) Version history
     1.0 (2015-03-??)
 TODO Benno aktualisiere Datum